 “In my collection of illustrations, which I call Corn Dog Art, I incorporate elements that are purposefully ambiguous.
 The colors, mood, characters, setting and other elements may be interpreted in a variety of ways.
 Look carefully, you may see something you didn’t notice at first glance.
 It is important to be open to ideas, and listen to the opinion of others…maybe they will sway your opinion.”

 Denise Cassano runs the CornDogArt blog, which discusses art, creativity and critical thinking in the classroom.
 She has had articles and illustrations published in School Arts and Arts and Activities Magazine, Horizons Magazine and Science Stories, Teachers and Children as Science Learners., and more recently Edutopia.org.
 Sharing her experience, she developed an ebook, Using Art to Inspire Creative Writing, a free resource that can be found on her blog.
-She is a teacher in the Scarsdale School District, and teaches professional development classes though the Scarsdale Teachers Institute.
-An artist and educator of over 20 years, Denise is passionate about art, critical thinking and anything having to do with dogs.
+An artist for over 25 years, Denise is passionate about art, critical thinking and anything having to do with dogs.

 A note about the images…